Fedot-Compot/fChat/README.md

 ## Sef hosting

-Can be self hosted, using [fChat-server](https://github.com/Fedot-Compot/fChat-server) as web server and api for Twitch API authentication.
+Can be self hosted, using [fChat-server](https://github.com/Fedot-Compot/fChat-server) which includes web server and api for Twitch API authentication.

+Beware that it requires a Twitch account and .env variables